brodante/knowledge-base/cybersecurity/in-short/red-team.md

+---
+layout: default
+title: Red Teaming Roadmap in short
+permalink: /cybersecurity/in-short/red-team.md
+---

-# Cybersecurity Beginner's Roadmap 🌐
+# Red Teaming Roadmap in short 🌐

-Embark on your cybersecurity journey with this step-by-step guide, designed to take you from a novice to a skilled practitioner.
+Embark on your Red-Teaming journey with this step-by-step guide, designed to take you from a novice to a skilled practitioner.

 ---